bytewizard42i/selectConnect_app_pro/TUTORIAL.md

-# 🃏 NoirCard Protocol: Build Privacy-First Business Cards with Zero-Knowledge Proofs
+# 🃏 SelectConnect Protocol: Build Privacy-First Business Cards with Zero-Knowledge Proofs

 ## 🎯 What You'll Build
-In this comprehensive tutorial, you'll create **NoirCard** - a revolutionary privacy-preserving business card system that solves the networking paradox: How do you connect professionally while protecting your personal information from harassment and spam?
+In this comprehensive tutorial, you'll create **SelectConnect** - a revolutionary privacy-preserving business card system that solves the networking paradox: How do you connect professionally while protecting your personal information from harassment and spam?

 **Tutorial Duration:** 45 minutes
 **Skill Level:** Intermediate
 **Prerequisites:** Basic JavaScript/TypeScript knowledge

-## 🚀 Why NoirCard Matters
+## 🚀 Why SelectConnect Matters

 ### The Problem
 Every year, millions of professionals face a dilemma: